Charles J. Phillips

 Zachary D. Griffith

-Zach is the Vice Chair of Court Appointed Special Advocates (CASA) of Berks County’s board of directors.
-He also serves as chair of the governance committee where he assists in CASA’s mission to positively change the lives of children who face neglect, abuse, and/or abandonment.
+Outside of the firm, Zach is the Vice President of Court Appointed Special Advocates (CASA) of Berks County’s board of directors.
+He also serves as chair of the governance committee where he assists in furthering CASA’s mission to positively change the lives of children who face neglect, abuse, and/or abandonment.

 RECOGNITION